symfony/symfony-docs/security.rst

 .. _`security-authorization`:
 .. _denying-access-roles-and-other-authorization:

-4) Denying Access, Roles and other Authorization
+4) Denying Access, Roles and Other Authorization
 ------------------------------------------------

 Users can now log in to your app using your login form.
 Great!
 Now, you need to learn how to deny access and work with the User object.
-This is called **authorization**, and its job is to decide if a user can access some resource (a URL, a model object, a method call, ...).
+This is called **authorization**, and its job is to decide if a user can access a specific resource (a URL, a model object, a method call, etc.).

 The process of authorization has two different sides:

 #.
 The user receives a specific set of roles when logging in (e.g. ``ROLE_ADMIN``).
 #.
 You add code so that a resource (e.g. URL, controller) requires a specific
-   "attribute" (most commonly a role like ``ROLE_ADMIN``) in order to be accessed.
+   "attribute" (most commonly a role like ``ROLE_ADMIN``) for access to be granted.

 Roles
 ~~~~~

 When a user logs in, Symfony calls the ``getRoles()`` method on your ``User``
-object to determine which roles this user has.
+object to determine the roles of the user.
 In the ``User`` class that we
 generated earlier, the roles are an array that's stored in the database, and
 every user is *always* given at least one role: ``ROLE_USER``::